 Greetings, and welcome to my website.
 I'm a Canadian-born, London-based playwright/producer.
 I've created this website to showcase my latest work and to spread the philosophy that audiences come to the theatre primarily to be entertained, rather than to be bored to death or depressed.
 Please take a look around.
 There are summaries of my plays and samples of other writing.
 I hope you enjoy your visit, and will come again.

 In recent months a truly lovely project has come my way.
-I have teamed up with Nicholas John from CHANGELING FILMS and director Jake Murray to develop MY ARCADIA, a short film about Alexander Pope in Twickenham.
-This lively historical comedy-drama will focus on Pope's turbulent life, his literary career, and a poignant romance.
-It will be shot in southwest London, using local heritage properties, to raise awareness of the Pope's Grotto Preservation Trust - a charity currently restoring the Grotto.
-Over Jan/Feb 2018 we shall be shooting a promotional video at Pope's Grotto, to begin our film's crowd-funding campaign.
-Watch this space for the video!
+I have teamed up with director Jake Murray to develop our short (25-min) film MY ARCADIA.
+This lively historical comedy-drama will focus on Alexander Pope's turbulent life, his literary career, and a poignant romance.
+It will be shot in heritage properties to bring Alexander back to life and to raise awareness of the Pope's Grotto Preservation Trust - a charity currently restoring the Grotto.
+We'll be launching our film's crowd-funding campaign shortly.

 The All-Seeing Eye